jnjosh/jnjosh.com/content/posts/devjam.md

 <!--more-->

 The basic idea of the event was for Ticketmaster to get eyes on their new APIs and find things wrong with it.
-They'd like to obviously get people giving feedback and building things.
+They'd like to get people giving feedback and building things.
 Several groups broke up and build some cool things and demo them at the end of the day.

 So… what did I build?
 I worked with [Ticketmaster Mobile Studio](http://tmsdurham.com) developer, [Peter Foti](http://twitter.com/peterjfoti) to build something that the world really needs.
 The “Justin Bieber Warning System”.